zooba/python-api-pep/PEP.md

 Higher layers may depend on the APIs provided by lower layers, but not the other way around.
 In general, layers should aim to maximise interaction with the next layer down and avoid skipping it, but this is not a strict requirement.

+The optional stdlib layers are multiple sibling layers.
+Each one may or may not be present independently of the rest, and may have internal dependencies unlike the lower layers.
+For example, the optional `ftplib` module may require the presence of the optional `socket` module, but the reverse is not true.
+Optional stdlib layers may also depend directly on the target runtime, such as by directly using operating system functionality, while the required stdlib and core layers may not (and should use APIs provided by the two platform layers instead).

 The platform interaction layer is slightly different: it only interacts with the core layer.
 API elements in the other layers should use the interfaces provided by the core layer to access functionality of the target runtime.
 For example, the core layer provides the `open()` builtin, but defers the actual work to the platform interaction layer, which provides the resultant stream object.

-Elements belonging to the optional stdlib layer can take their own dependencies on the target runtime.
-For example, socket support can be provided by an optional module and does not need to exist in the platform interaction layer.

-Lower layers are required to maintain backwards compatibility more strictly than the layers above them.
+Lower layers are expected to change their contracts less frequently than the layers above them.

 Except for the optional stdlib layer, layers are "all or nothing".
 If any part is required, then the entire layer must be present.

 Standard Python distributions (that is, anything that may be launched with the `python` command) will depend upon most components in the Optional stdlib layer, and hence will require _everything_ from the Required stdlib layer and below.
 Only embedders and potentially deployment tools will use reduced layers.

-(Reminder: this document is not trying to be a reference for the current state of CPython, but as aspiration for a more organized architecture.)
+(Reminder: this document is not trying to be a reference for the current state of CPython, but as aspiration for a less-coupled architecture.)

 ## Platform adaptation layer

 This layer provides the CPython implementation of platform-specific adapters to support the core layer.

+Examples of the contents of the platform adaptation layer:

 * Memory allocation/deallocation
 * Thread local storage